 International expansions, business mobility and globalization contribute to increased travel expenses for many companies.
-The Global Business Travel Association predicts a 4 percent increase in costs for 2018, which puts extra pressure on organizations already struggling with cost management.
 These challenges frequently fall under five primary categories, and you need to overcome them to regain control over the company's expense accounts.

 Travel expense policies may be confusing or difficult to understand.
 If employees don't know exactly what falls under an acceptable payment, then they have no way to avoid running into issues.

 Common travel costs, such as hotel and food, should be clearly written out.
 If your organization has a partnership with specific chains or a preferred list of businesses, provide a convenient reference sheet to save time and reduce complexity.
 Some employees look for low-priced hotels to save money but end up paying more than they would with the partner company.

 A mobile app containing this information would work out the best for your business travelers.
 Employees should be able to quickly pull up the relevant policies and information so they don't end up in a situation where they're under suspicion of padding their reports.
 In many cases, they simply lacked the data necessary to make an informed decision.